Net-Base REST API

 Important in-depth analyses on this topic

-REST with Delphi is economically effective when existing business logic is not discarded but is exposed outward in an orderly way.
-Instead of building a parallel web world alongside the existing system, we develop REST servers so that rules, data and process logic remain controlled and cohesive.
+REST with Delphi is economically effective when existing business logic is not discarded but systematically exposed.
+Instead of building a parallel web world alongside the installed base, we develop REST servers so that rules, data and process logic remain controlled and cohesive.

-A good API models not only data, but also roles, approvals, validations and state transitions that are actually relevant to the business.
+A good API does more than represent data; it models roles, approvals, validations and state transitions that are actually relevant for the business.

 Delphi-REST servers as part of the existing system

-If domain logic has already evolved inside Delphi, a clean REST server can carry that substance forward productively instead of reinventing it.
+When domain logic has already evolved in Delphi, a well-crafted REST server can carry that substance forward productively instead of reinventing it.

 Design logging, monitoring and error paths

-APIs must run reliably, be observable and interact consistently with clients, portals and services.
+APIs must run quietly, be observable and interact consistently with clients, portals and services.
 We plan exactly that from the outset.

-When an REST server with Delphi becomes particularly useful
+When a REST server with Delphi is particularly useful

-As soon as multiple clients, web access points, mobile scenarios, integrations or background services need to use the same domain logic, direct database access often becomes too restrictive.
-Then an REST server is the point where rules, data and control sensibly converge.
+As soon as multiple clients, web access points, mobile scenarios, integrations or background services need to use the same domain logic, direct database access often becomes too narrow.
+A REST server then becomes the point where rules, data and control sensibly converge.

-This is a major advantage especially in evolved Delphi systems.
-Instead of forcing new requirements through UI-near legacy code, business logic can be migrated step by step into a server-capable middle tier.
+This is a major advantage especially in mature Delphi systems.
+Instead of forcing new requirements against UI-near legacy code, business logic can be migrated step by step into a server-capable middle layer.
 That produces REST endpoints that are not only technically reachable but functionally robust.
-As a result, Delphi client, portal and integrations remain consistent instead of maintaining multiple versions of the same rules.
+As a result, Delphi client, portal and integrations remain consistent, instead of maintaining multiple versions of the same rules.

-The real benefit becomes apparent later in operations.
-A cleanly separated REST server simplifies permission and approval logic, stabilizes external connections, relieves dangerous direct database accesses and creates a better foundation for Windows- and Linux-services or customer portals.
-That is exactly why we treat REST not as a protocol question but as an architectural step.
+The real gain becomes apparent later in operations.
+A cleanly separated REST server simplifies rights and approval logic, stabilizes external connections, relieves dangerous direct database accesses and creates a better foundation for Windows- and Linux-services or customer portals.
+That is why we treat REST not as a protocol question but as an architectural step.

-- Don’t lock domain logic into forms; structure it to be server-capable
+• Don’t lock business logic in forms; structure it to be server-capable

-- Design logging, monitoring and error handling with production constraints in mind
+• Design logging, monitoring and error handling with production realism

-- Couple clients, portals and services through the same domain-centered layer
+• Connect clients, portals and services through the same domain-centric middle layer

 What is often overlooked in REST architectures with Delphi

-Many REST projects do not fail because of the framework, but because domain responsibility remains in the legacy system and the API becomes only a thin transport layer.
-Then duplications, inconsistencies and operational workarounds begin.
+Many REST projects do not fail because of the framework but because domain responsibility remains in the legacy system and the API becomes only a thin transport layer.
+That then leads to duplication, inconsistencies and operational workarounds.

-We avoid exactly that by first clarifying which rules must be central, which data paths are already critical and where portals or integrations should attach later.
-From that follows an REST design that works both for the current system and for future extension paths.
+We avoid exactly that by first clarifying which rules must be central, which data paths are already critical and where portals or integrations should later attach.
+From this a REST cut emerges that works both for the current system and for future expansion paths.
 In many cases this leads directly to services and portals or to an overarching Layer-3-architecture.

-A REST server becomes economical when it embodies the same domain substance as the existing system and does not merely add new endpoints alongside the old rules.
+An REST-server becomes economical when it carries the same domain substance as the existing system and does not merely expose new endpoints alongside old rules.

-The roles model, validations and status transitions do not belong in individual clients but in a shared domain core.
+Role model, validations and status transitions do not belong in individual clients, but in a shared domain core.

 Operations become predictable

-If logging, technical error paths and background processes are considered early, APIs will not turn into later support pitfalls.
+If logs, technical error paths and background processes are considered early, APIs won’t turn into later support pitfalls.

-Provided the server is conceived as a domain-level extension of the same application rather than as a loose web layer alongside the existing system.
+Provided the server is conceived as a domain-level extension of the same application and not as a loose web layer alongside the existing system.

-REST server as a bridge to the next development stage
+REST-server as a bridge to the next expansion stage

-Many companies do not want a complete replacement but a path that enables portals, integration and modern access without devaluing the existing system.
-This is precisely where a clean REST architecture demonstrates its strength.
+Many companies do not want a complete replacement, but a path that enables portals, integration and modern access without devaluing the existing substance.
+This is precisely where a clean REST-architecture plays to its strengths.

-If you want to see how your Delphi application can be opened in a controlled way toward APIs, services and portals, this is often the most sensible starting point.
-From there it quickly becomes apparent whether the next step should be services, multiplatform or data access.
+If you want to see how your Delphi application can be opened in a controlled way toward APIs, services and portals, this is often the most sensible entry point.
+From there it becomes quickly visible whether the next step leads toward services, multiplatform or data access.

-When roles, validations and the data model lead clearly, a REST will not be a parallel project but a viable extension of your application.
+If roles, validations and the data model clearly lead, an REST will not become a parallel project but a viable extension of your application.

-How companies can recognize that REST with Delphi can make sound domain sense
+How companies can recognize that REST with Delphi can make a lot of domain-level sense

-When valuable Business-Logik already resides in the Delphi codebase, a cleanly partitioned REST server is often more economical than a functionally duplicate reimplementation.
+If valuable business logic already exists in the Delphi codebase, a cleanly cut REST-server is often more economical than a functionally duplicate reimplementation.

-Existing rules can be migrated to an API
+Existing rules can be migrated into an API

-Valuable logic does not have to be lost if it is cleanly extracted from UI-near code and refactored to be server-capable.
+Valuable logic does not have to be lost when it is cleanly separated from UI-proximate code and made server-capable.

-Client and API remain aligned with the same domain logic
+Client and API remain aligned on the same domain line

 Logging, permissions and error paths become more centralized

-A clean API provides more traceability than direct database access from many places.
+A clean API provides more traceability than direct database access from many points.

-What an initial REST server scoping for Delphi should deliver
+What a first REST-server scoping for Delphi should deliver

-Success depends on which logic becomes central and how permissions, the data model and operations can be sensibly partitioned.
+Success depends on which logic becomes central and how permissions, the data model and operations can be sensibly split.

-- an assessment of which rules should be made API-capable and what may remain local
+• a view of which rules should be made API-ready and what may remain local

-- a starting path that keeps desktop, API and later portals from drifting apart in domain logic
+• a starting path that keeps desktop, API and later portals from diverging functionally

-Plan REST with Delphi starting from the domain logic
+Plan REST with Delphi from the domain logic outward

-When APIs are required, the technical direction should be derived from the core system and not emerge as a parallel world alongside it.
+When APIs are needed, the technical direction should be derived from the core system and not develop as a parallel track alongside it.

 Weitere Fragen gesammelt lesen